ahaborte918/virtual-machine/README.md

 </p>
 Go ahead and give the subscription a name (I went with my first name "Aaron") or it will just generically show up as "Azure Subscription 1".
-Next, we will assign a name for our Resource Group - "VM-Project" seemed like an approriate title since this we are covering virtual machines here.
-Last thing to do is select a Region.
-We can now click 'Review + create' at the bottom, followed by clicking 'Create' (at the bottom) on the very next screen.
+Next we will assign a name for our Resource Group (for our example we chose "VM-Project").
+The last thing left to do is click on Region and select one from the list of choices (ours is US East Region 2).
+At the bottom click 'Review + create' to move on, followed by clicking 'Create' at the bottom on the very next screen page.
 </p>